pftq/MAGI-1_Fixes/README.md

 Easy instructions for Runpod on PyTorch 2.4 template (including downloading all huggingface model files).
 - I installed flash-attn separately from the requirements.txt because it was always hanging otherwise.
 - ffmpeg needs to be installed as an app as well (apt-get) - it's not enough just to do pip install ffmpeg.
 This mistake especially is nasty because you'll only find out after waiting 2 hours for a render and it fails at the end.
+- if you get stuck waiting for magiattention to be installed, make sure you have enough CPU RAM.
+On Runpod, anything less than the H100 pod will run out of RAM and freeze.
 ```
 #create once on new pod
 export HF_HOME=/workspace/